meuer26/Windows_Native_API_Basics/README.md

-# Windows Native API Basics

-Reversing and Calling Windows 11 Native API Syscalls with x64 Assembly (An oldy but a goody)
+# Reversing and Calling Windows 11 Native API Syscalls with x64 Assembly (An oldy but a goody)

 Dan O’Malley